 - Behavioral Changes

 The classic example is a cat that suddenly starts urinating outside the litter box.
 Provided the box is clean, and there are no recent environmental changes (new cat, new baby, change of residence), inappropriate urination is often a symptom of a lower urinary tract blockage or infection, both very serious conditions.
-He should be seen by a professional, without delay.
+It should be seen by a professional, without delay.

 The Second Rule is "When in Doubt, Call the Vet"

 Emergencies include injuries from accidents, burns, possible poisoning, insect stings or bites, seizures, or swallowing foreign objects, among others.
 These conditions all indicate a call to your vet during office hours, or a call to the the nearest emergency veterinary clinic after-hours.
-Other borderline conditions, such as sudden and ongoing projectile vomiting or extreme lethargy also merit an immediate phone call.
+Other conditions, such as sudden and ongoing projectile vomiting or extreme lethargy also merit an immediate phone call.

 Our senior cat, Bubba, throws up fairly frequently, usually soon after eating.
 We've learned not to be too alarmed about it, because we've had him checked out by our veterinarian several times.
 Some cats just eat too fast and if they have a particularly sensitive stomach, they'll hurl as a result.
 Still, we always watch him closely after these incidents, and if he ever showed any other signs of sickness (lethargy, weakness, continued vomiting, or the significant "3rd eyelid"), we'd get him to the veterinarian immediately.
 We've had cause to do so on a couple of occasions.